jpax73/hello-world/README.md

 # hello-world
-The Hello World project is a time-honored tradition in computer programming.
-It is a simple exercise that gets you started when learning something new.
+* The Hello World project is a time-honored tradition in computer programming.
+* It is a simple exercise that gets you started when learning something new.
 Let’s get started with GitHub!

+# Jason Alexander Besly
+* Born at Laughlin Airforce Base Hospital in Del Rio, Texas.
+Married Katherine Dobbs.
+* Previous employers include Divergence Academy, Pioneer Natural Resources, HALLIBURTON,